olincollege/pie-2021-03/Lightsaber/Sprints/index.md

 ---

 ## Sprint 1
-In Sprint 1, our team decided we wanted to create a replica Lightsaber.
-We decided our mvp would be a Lightsaber with a detachable blade with a reach goal of recreating Disney's new extendable blade Lightsaber.
+In Sprint 1, our team decided we wanted to create a replica lightsaber.
+We decided our MVP would be a lightsaber with a detachable blade with a reach goal of recreating Disney's new extendable blade lightsaber.

 [Presentation](https://docs.google.com/presentation/d/1-5Kee44TzqyZskYLsyKVEHtzWcdqXS3h8iD9GProHQo/edit?usp=sharing)